helmholtz-juniors/survey-framework/plots.md

 - percentages on pars and axis
 - everything for both single-choice and multiple-choice

+DONE

 ## Comparison Barplots

 - horizontal / vertical
 - single-choice and multiple-choice
 - percentages on bars, counts on axis
 - counts on bars and axis
-- percentages on pars and axis
+- percentages on bars and axis

 ## Side-by-Side Barplots